jneug/typst-tools4typst/is.typ

   return false
 }

-/// Tests if `value` is a sequence of content.
+/// Tests if #arg[value] is a sequence of content.
 ///
 /// // Tests
 /// #test(